Careers Education, Information, Advice and Guidance (CEIAG)

 If you would like to offer to become involved please refer to the Provider Access Policy below.

 It is important that students have access to Labour Market Information(LMI).
-Students need to be aware of the opportunities available to them and the skills and qualifications they will need.
+Students need to be aware of the opportunities that are available to them and the skills and qualifications they will need.
 They also need to be aware of how the labour market changes with time and alters the opportunities available.
 Below is a link to the website we use in school.
 This can be used to explore local Labour Market Information.